Notes on the Geography of Australia: Newman

 Look who's here.

 My weakness.
-(Wrong flavor, but make allowances.)
+(Wrong flavor, but I'll get over it.)

 It's a holiday weekend, and the center is pretty empty, save for a few Aboriginals, whose tenure goes back into the incomprehensibly distant past.